JASTdance/A_sidebar/README.md

   $ CREATE INDEX related_tracks_song_id_idx ON related_tracks(song_id);
   $ CREATE INDEX related_tracks_related_song_id_idx ON related_tracks(song_id);
   ```
-> Now you can use the application optimally
+> Now you can query the data from Postgres optimally

 ### To Use Application
 * Now you can start the application on [localhost:3000](http://localhost:3000/?id=1) by typing the following command: